Rimsha55/Rimsha55/README.md

 ### Hi there 👋
-HI , My name is Rimsha Noor I'm under graduated software eng, I'm a self-taught Python/Django Developer.
+HI , My name is Rimsha Noor I'm  graduated software eng, I'm a self-taught Python/Django Developer.
 I've profound knowledge in Django Framework, I'm interested in doing research on text and image related problems.
 I love to work with new technologies and playing with Data and AI.<br>
 ### My Stack
 <b>Languages</b>: Python,  recently started learning JavaScript <br>